Modern Machine Learning for LHC Physicists: Generation and simulation

 \subsection{Variational autoencoders}

-We introduced autoencoders and variational autoencoders already in Sec.~\ref{sec:auto_ano_ae}, with the idea to map a physics space onto itself with an additional bottleneck (AE) and an induced latent space structure in this bottleneck (VAE).
+We studied autoencoders and variational autoencoders already in Sec.~\ref{sec:auto_ano_ae}, with the idea to map a physics space onto itself with an additional bottleneck (AE) and an induced latent space structure in this bottleneck (VAE).
 Looking at their network architecture from a generative network point of view, we can also sample from this latent space with corresponding random numbers, for instance with a multi-dimensional Gaussian distribution.
 In that case the decoder part of the VAE will generate events corresponding to the properties translated from the input phase space to the latent space through the encoder.
-This means we already know one simple generative model.
+This means we already know one simple generative network.

 In Sec.~\ref{sec:auto_ano_ae} we introduced the two-term VAE loss function somewhat ad hoc and without any reference to a probability distribution or a stochastic justification.
 Let us now tackle it a little more systematically.
-We start by assuming that we know the data $x$ and its probability distribution $\pd(x)$.
-This means that given some latent distribution, called $\pl(r)$ for generative networks, we know the conditional distribution $D(x|r)$ to sample into phase space $x$.
-To construct this latent distribution, we need the \underline{inverse conditional distribution} $D(r|x)$.
-It will eventually define the encoder, and from Bayes' theorem we know that
+We start by assuming that we know the data $x$ and implicitly its probability distribution $\pd(x)$.
+We also want to enforce a given latent distributions $\pl(r)$.
+In that case the the \underline{encoder} generates according to the conditional probability $\pmd(r|x)$, while the \underline{generator} is described by $\pmd(x|r)$.

+We start with the encoder training, which should approximate something like $\pmd(r|x) \sim \pl(r)$.
+However, this condition cannot be the final word, since it missed the conditional structure.
+Instead, we need to construct the reference distribution $p(r|x)$ from Bayes' theorem

+On the left side we have to complete the reference distribution by the data-defined $\pd(x)$, while on the right side we combine the conditional generator with the known latent distribution.

-To construct this encoder and with it the latent representation we resort to the variational approximation, as introduced in Sec.~\ref{sec:basics_deep_bayes}, specifically Eq.\eqref{eq:first_bayes}.
-The goal is to construct a network function $E(r|x)$ which approximates $D(r|x)$ and is controlled by a prior, just like in Eq.\eqref{eq:first_bayes}.
+To train the encoder we resort to the variational approximation from Sec.~\ref{sec:basics_deep_bayes}, specifically Eq.\eqref{eq:first_bayes}.
+The goal is to construct a network function $\pmd(r|x)$ which approximates $p(r|x)$, just like in Eq.\eqref{eq:first_bayes}.
 As before, we construct this approximation using the KL-divergence of Eq.\eqref{eq:def_kl},

-The evidence $\pd$ is, as before, independent of our network training, which means we can use $\kl [E(r|x),D(r|x)]$ modulo the last term as the VAE loss function.
+As before, the evidence $\pd$ is independent of our network training, which means we can use $\kl [\pmd(r|x),p(r|x)]$ modulo the last term as the VAE loss function.
 Also denoting that everything is always evaluated on batches of events from the training dataset we reproduce Eq.\eqref{eq:vaeloss}, namely